sytelus/shitalshah.com-v5/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
+bio: A program trying to understand what it's computing.
 # bio: My research interests include distributed deep learning, robotics, reinforcement learning and computer vision.

 interests: